mrinal000/covid19_india_data/README.md

 # Folder structure
 Data/Format/
->Excel: excel files for thse who would like to work on spreadsheet\
+>Excel: excel files for those who would like to work on the spreadsheet\
 CSV: CSV files for those who would be more comfortable with textual file

 Format/Level of observation/